confluentinc/demo-dsp-fraud-detection/README.backup.md

 #### 4. Windows Jump Server Software Installation
 A Jump server on the internal network is required to connect to the Oracle DB that will be on a private internal network; the following software will allow you to connect to this jump server.

+The Installer for this application can be in the software folder of this directory and will be called [Windows_App_11.0.9_installer.pkg](./software/Windows_App_11.0.9_installer.pkg).

-Download this application called `Windows App` for your specific OS.
+Download this application with the installer and open the application called `Windows App`.

 ### 2. API Key Prerequisites